-When a COBOL Version 5 program object contains more than one compile unit, a prompt is displayed to select the desired program.
+When a COBOL Version 5 or PL/I Version 6 program object contains more than one compile unit, a prompt is displayed to select the desired program.

 All LANGX side files that are contained in a sequential data set, or a partitioned data set member, are displayed, regardless of whether these match the member name or not.